 Section 1.
 The primary purpose of the Faculty Assembly, consists of the faculty at large, including all full and part-time faculty members (tenured and tenure-track faculty, RTPC faculty, and librarians), and those who have retired from these positions is to contribute to the intellectual vitality of the University, to faculty governance, and to the faculty environment.
+The Faculty Assembly consists of the faculty at large, including all full and part time faculty members (tenured and tenure-track faculty, RTPC faculty, and librarians), and those who have retired from those positions.
 They are forums for faculty decision-making, and are the voice of the faculty in the making of university policy and the consideration of academic issues.
 They strive to safeguard academic freedom, full academic due process, and the tenure system.
 They also determine positions on faculty status, responsibilities and welfare, other important institutional issues, and any and all issues pertaining to the wellbeing of the faculty and the University.

 Section 2.
-The Faculty Assembly, the Academic Senate, and the school faculty councils, are centers of independent initiative in investigating issues, recommending policies, and disseminating information.
+The Faculty Assembly, the Academic Senate, and the school faculty Faculty councils Councils, are centers of independent initiative in investigating issues, recommending policies, and disseminating information.
 They are also fact-finding, deliberative, and consultative bodies, with authority to make studies, reports, and recommendations on all matters which have a significant bearing upon the work of the faculty.